InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial4_timeseries/README.md

 ## Week 4 Assignment:

-- [ ] Implement your own line chart with a *different dataset* than the one used in our demo.
+- [ ] Implement your own line chart *with a different dataset* than the one used in our demo.

-- [ ] Implement ...
+- [ ] Turn this line chart into an (area chart)[].
+Note: this requires referencing the d3 documention to understand the similarities and differences between the area function generator and the line function generator we did in class.

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.